Birthday: November 2

 In 2005, Linder was elected to the prestigious Board of Governors for the Academy of Television Arts and Sciences, as a Governor; she represents the Daytime Programming peer group and was reelected in 2007.
-She's also on the board of AFTRA.
+Also, she’s on the board of AFTRA.
 In addition to her role on the daytime drama, Linder works as a United Airlines flight attendant, flying mostly on weekends.
 She was also the first daytime celebrity to compete in the Toyota Grand Prix of Long Beach's Pro/Celebrity Race.

-She is married to Ronald Linder, a leading expert and author on drug abuse.
+Linder is married to Ronald Linder, a leading expert and author on drug abuse.
 The couple, who married on Valentine's Day in 1976, lives in Los Angeles.

 Her birthday is November 2.
 Follow her on Twitter @Katelinder.